 b.
 To serve notice of meetings to the members of the Local Board of Directors.

 c.
 To take charge of all the communications and the library of the center as well as the Registry book wherein the dates of approval of the applications for membership and that of the affiliation of the Center in December of every year and to send to the Secretary General a list of active, suspended and inactive members of the Center.
-He shall furnish copies thereof to the Provincial Committee, Regional Committee and the Director General concerned.
+He shall furnish copies thereof to the Area Committee, District Committee and the Director General concerned.

 d.
-To give the applicant the required application forms for membership; and once they are filled up to forward them to the Director General concerned through the Provincial Committee for submission to the Board of Directors General for final approval and to inform the parties concerned of the approval or disapproval of such application.
+To give the applicant the required application forms for membership; and once they are filled up to forward them to the Director General concerned through the Area Committee for submission to the Board of Directors General for final approval and to inform the parties concerned of the approval or disapproval of such application.

 g.
 To have voice and vote in all meetings or deliberations in the Local Board of Directors.

 Article 31 The Local Treasurer shall have the following duties and responsibilities:

 a.
 To have in his custody and responsibility the funds of the Center and to deposit them in the name of the Center with the identified depository bank except a petty cash fund to be approved by the Local Board.